 Receding gums, also known as gingival recession, are a prevalent problem, especially in older individuals.
 In fact, a study found that 88% of people over 65 have gum recession in at least one tooth.
 The traditional method for treating gingival recession is soft-tissue grafting, but many patients are afraid of the treatment because of the notion that grafting can be very painful.
-This reluctance has sparked innovation, leading to the Pinhole Surgical Technique to treat gum recession.
+This reluctance has sparked innovation, leading to the Pinhole Surgical Technique in San Diego to treat gum recession.

 What are Receding Gums?